Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Conclusion

 \section{Conclusion}

-We have studied the distributed leader-following consensus problem for a group of discrete-time positive linear multi-agent systems.
-To handle the positive constraints and heterogeneous agent dynamics, we have developed applicable positive observers for each follower and then proposed effective distributed controllers via incorporating the estimate of positive observers.
-The followers have been shown to be able to track the reference leader as well as fulfilling the positive state constraints under time-varying communication topologies.
-In the future, we may consider the robustness of our controller and solve the leader-following coordination problem for uncertain positive multi-agent systems.
+This paper has studied the leader-following positive consensus problem for a group of discrete-time linear multi-agent systems.
+To handle the heterogeneous agent dynamics and time-varying graphs, we have developed applicable distributed positive observers for each follower and then proposed two different kinds of distributed controllers via incorporating the estimate of positive observers.
+The followers are shown to be able to track the reference leader as well as fulfilling the positive state constraints under time-varying communication graphs.
+In the future, we may consider the same problem but for uncertain positive multi-agent systems.